Week of May 16, 2025

 Follow-On Offering Markets:

-There were five follow-on offerings last week raising an aggregate of ~$102.4M with one deal accounting for ~80% of the aggregate deal value
+There were seven follow-on offerings last week totaling ~$702.3M, with ~80% of deal value coming from two financings:

 Source: Biomedtracker